Indian father and son battle for billion-dollar empire

 And as was the case with the Ambanis and the Chadhas, succession and family politics are often at the core of these bitter disputes.

-A new style of management made all the difference at Raymond, Gautam claims.
+"The need to adopt best practices and put in place a clear and robust succession plan is more critical today."

-"The whole game for me changed when I took shareholding control from my father," he told the Economic Times.
+A new style of management made the difference at Raymond, Mr Gautam Singhania claims.